Sreekrishna Parunthu: Plot

 The ghost of Lakshmikutty returns, since Kumaran has breached his brahmacharya.
 Again using his magical powers, Kumaran convinces her and keeps her locked inside his outbuilding.
 As he broke his celibacy vows, he can't invoke Garuda anymore and loses much of his magical powers.
 Kumaran starts to perform black magic for making money, since he is not able to concentrate.
 Choorakkattu Bhattathiri uses Vada Yakshi and Dhuma Demoness to kill all relatives of Kumaran.
 While Garuda saved the pious mother of Kumaran from Vada Yakshi, Dhuma was successful in burning the niece of Kumaran.
 However the nephew was saved, as he was wearing the magical amulet.

 Soon he marries Bhanumathi, which makes his mother leave his home.
 On the day before his marriage, Kumaran gets attracted to the persuasions from Lakshmikutty and gets trapped by having sexual intercourse with her.
-Lakshmikutty curses Kumaran that he will not be able to have sex with any other women.
+Lakshmikutty curses Kumaran that he will not be able to have sex with any other woman.
 Due to this, Kumaran tries to avoid sexual intercourse with Bhanumathi, which evokes doubts on her.
 Later, she finds the relationship between Kumaran and Lakshmikutty.
 One night, she enters the outbuilding by breaking the magical barriers, mistaking Lakshmikutty as a normal woman.
 The ghost of Lakshmikutty enters the body of Bhanumathi and starts to disturb Kumaran.
 An attempt by Kumaran to destroy the ghost leads to the suicide of Bhanumathi.